MikkelHegn/SFHumio/README.md

 ![sum() timechart](images/sum-timechart.png)

 Notice the `Properties.UserSessions`.
 This is a structured part of the Serilog log line that allows for easy analysis.
-For any unstructured part of your log data that isn't turned into a property on your events overwise the parser, Humio allows for extracting the data using regular expressions which are then added as one or more fields to the events in question.
+For any unstructured part of your log data that isn't turned into a property on your events by the parser, Humio allows for extracting the data using regular expressions which are then added as one or more fields to the events in question.
+See the query function [regex()](https://docs.humio.com/query-functions/#regex) for more information.
-This can

 <!--
 // TODO: or want the days where we at some point had less than.. -->